Education and Training for the Electronics Industry

 Semiconductor Process Integration

-Semitracks, along with Semiconductor International, have put together a two-day course on Semiconductor Process Integration for CMOS and BiCMOS Technologies.
+Semitracks, along with Semiconductor International, have put together a 2-day course on Semiconductor Process Integration for CMOS and BiCMOS Technologies.
 Dr. Badih El-Kareh of Texas Instruments will give an overview of the process integration challenges associated with today's advanced semiconductor devices.
-Dr. El-Kareh will cover passive and active components, contact and interconnect issues, isolation technologies such as STI and SOI, transistor integration issues, as well as full CMOS, BiCMOS and high speed bipolar process integration techniques.
-To learn more, click on the link below to visit the course page.
+Dr. El-Kareh will cover passive and active components, contact and interconnect issues, isolation technologies such as STI and SOI, transistor integration issues, as well as full CMOS, BiCMOS and High-Speed Bipolar Process Integration techniques.

 Packaging Design and Modeling